Dorlax/Examen_python/Readme.md

 ## Installation

-1. Clone the project or download the .zip:
+1. Clone the project (or download the .zip):
 ```bash
 git clone <repo_url>
 cd weather-forecast